costoffreedom/costoffreedom.cc/book/architectonics-of-power/beyond-capitalism.md

 solution, though, requires the end of growth, which fundamentally contradicts the extraction system that fueled the technological boom in the last two centuries.
-Given the importance, in terms of scale, of the problematic at hand, the possibility of a peaceful solution remains both remote and indispensable.
+Given the importance, in terms of scale, of the problem at hand, the possibility of a peaceful solution remains both remote and indispensable.
 Other paths can only amplify the crisis and lead to catastrophe.

 Thought, here, has reached its limits: only action remains possible.
 Mindful, ethical, and compassionate action.
 Loving, caring,